“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “What was it like?”

-“I lived in a dorm room with about ten other girls.
+“I lived in a dorm room with ten other girls.
 We worked twelve hours a day, seven days a week.”

 “No days off?”